UIC Flames men's basketball

-The UIC Flames men's basketball team represents the University of Illinois at Chicago in Chicago, Illinois, United States.
+The UIC Flames men's basketball team represents the University of Illinois Chicago in Chicago, Illinois, United States.
 The team competes in the Missouri Valley Conference.
 From 1994 to 2022, the team competed in the Horizon League.
-The Flames are currently coached by Luke Yaklich.
+The Flames are currently coached by Rob Ehsan.
+The Flames have appeared three times in the NCAA Division I tournament, most recently in 2004.

 Postseason

 NCAA tournament results

 The Flames have appeared in three NCAA Tournaments, including an at-large selection in 1998.
 Their combined record is 0–3.

 NIT results

 The Flames have appeared in one National Invitation Tournament (NIT).
 Their record is 0–1.

 CIT results

 The Flames have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times.
 Their combined record is 4–2.

 CBI results

 The Flames have appeared in one College Basketball Invitational (CBI).
 Their record is 2–1.